Brooklyn Game Store

 The Problem

-In order to gain a spot on the Top Pages in the Horizon Worlds app, average player time is a key metric.
-Users (in this case, players of the Horizon Worlds app) often miss important world interactions leading to key world events.
-This causes frustration for developers and causes users to preemptively leave a world without the opportunity to experience key interactions designed for the world.
+Users (players of the Horizon Worlds app) miss interactions leading to key world events; causing frustration for developers and users to preemptively leave a world without the opportunity to experience key world interactions.

-❖ Ensure players can organically discover a hidden key, which opens a puzzle experience; the main world event (AKA increase the organic discovery of puzzles)
+(1) Ensure players can organically discover a hidden key, which opens a puzzle experience; the main world event (goal translation: increase the organic discovery of puzzles)

-❖ The world ‘feels’ like a 90’s era video game store (AKA creation of a color palette invoking the 90s NYC era)
+(3) The world ‘feels’ like a 90’s era video game store (goal translation: creation of a color palette invoking the 90s NYC era)

 Recommendation 1: Add multiple hints for the first puzzle to assist players in discovering the key triggering the puzzle experience